microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialIOPorts/CS/README.md

 # USB Serial Access in an Azure IoT Edge module on Windows

-This document will walk you through creating a module for Azure IoT Edge on Windows 10 IoT Enterprise which accesses a USB Serial device.
+This sample will walk you through creating a module for Azure IoT Edge on Windows 10 IoT Enterprise which accesses a USB Serial device.

+In this case, we will extend the idea from the [simulated temperature sample](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart).
+The sample will create simulated temperature data, transmit it via serial, then receive it via serial loopback and send the results up to Azure IoT Hub.

 ## API Surface